Hazards Process Safety Conference

 Our plenary speakers will share their insight and strategic vision.

 Have your say

 As well as Q&A at the end of every presentation, there will be further discussion time built into the programme to help continue the conversations and identify common issues facing practitioners.

-Re-connect with your peers and re-build your networks
+Connect with your peers and build your networks

-Hazards 32 is an opportunity to re-connect with your peers and re-build your networks.
+Hazards 33 is an opportunity to connect with your peers and build your networks.
 There will be plenty of time in our programme for networking with delegates, presenters, exhibitors and sponsors.
 This will include a chance to relax and unwind at a social event.

 Find out what's new in process safety

 Process safety is constantly developing and Hazards 33 is a great opportunity to discover the latest innovations in the field.

 Make new contacts and discover new products and services from our exhibitors.